nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 I say simply, but it takes practice to build a library of patterns and the ability to recognize them.

-Heuristic, or discovered, problems, on the other hand, are not only new to us, but new to the field.
+Heuristic, or discovered problems, on the other hand, are not only new to us, but new to the field.
 We can't use an off-the-shelf solution.
 We need to invent one!

 :memo: It's important to distinguish between [heuristic algorithms](https://en.wikipedia.org/wiki/Heuristic_(computer_science)) and [heuristic](https://en.wikipedia.org/wiki/Heuristic) in general: "Heuristics can be mental shortcuts that ease the cognitive load of making a decision", whereas, in computer science specifically, a heuristic is "a technique designed for solving a problem more quickly when classic methods are too slow, or for finding an approximate solution when classic methods fail to find any exact solution."